-With large numbers of wannabee travel writers entering the field, it’s inevitable that travel writing scams are appearing on the scene.
+Travel writing scams abound on the internet.
+With large numbers of wannabee travel writers entering the field, it’s inevitable that scams are appearing on the scene.
 Less-than-honest operators prey on naiveté and inexperience hoping to make a few fast bucks.

 During my ten years as a full time professional travel journalist, I’ve encountered numerous scams and downright fraudulent rip-offs.
 Victims fall for these cons in the hope that the promised “opportunities” will boost their bylines, or help them progress up the travel writing totem pole.

 After the victims of these scams have been taken for an expensive ride, they realize there are no shortcuts in freelance travel writing.
 Breaking into the travel writing stratosphere simply involves lots of time, patience, and hard work, like anything else worth doing.

 However, the travel writing scams continue.
 Here are a few scams and rip-offs that will lighten your pocketbook, waste your time and do nothing to advance your writing.
 Awareness is key to avoiding these scams:

 This scam has just recently appeared on the travel writing scene.